-• Pre-Existing Conditions
+Pre-Existing Conditions

-The Act's pre-existing condition prohibition will make health care available to uninsured individuals who have been denied health insurance due to a pre-existing condition.
+The Act's pre-existing condition prohibition makes health care available to uninsured individuals who have been denied health insurance due to a pre-existing condition.

 The Act currently prohibits individual providers from discriminating against children with pre-existing conditions.
-For adults, pre-existing condition insurance plans are available from the government, and such plans will remain available until 2014.
-At that time, all providers will be prohibited from discriminating against all consumers with pre-existing conditions.
+As of January 2014, all providers are prohibited from discriminating against all consumers, including adults, with preexisting conditions.332